Astasia klebsii (Lemmermann, 1910)

 - a disc-shaped broadening of the body moves to the posterior end

 - body can twist along the longitudinal axis

 - weak striation of pellicle

 The name of the genus is derived from “Astasis”, which medically means the inability of motor coordination.
 In fact, Astasia klebsii is extraordinarily metabolic and in constant motion.
 It is dominated by a disc-shaped widening of the anterior end, which moves in a wave-like manner to the posterior end.
 But also a twisting of the body along the longitudinal axis is possible.
-Other characteristic features of Astasia klebsii are the body length of 50–60 µm (of the elongated specimens, s. fig. 1a), the egg-shaped paramylon grains and the approximately body-long flagellum.
-In all metabolic movements the posterior end always remains rounded and does not form a tip.
+Other characteristic features of Astasia klebsii are the body length of 50–60 µm (of the elongated specimens, s. fig. 1a), the egg-shaped paramylon grains and the flagellum approximately of body length.
+In all metabolic movements the posterior end remains rounded and does not form a tip.